List of state highways in Louisiana (500–549): Louisiana Highway 544

+Louisiana Highway 544 (LA 544) runs 15.39 mi from Lincoln Parish to Ruston.

 Louisiana Highway 545

+Louisiana Highway 545 (LA 545) runs 17.60 mi in Lincoln Parish.

 Louisiana Highway 546

 Louisiana Highway 546 (LA 546) runs 10.75 mi in a southwest to northeast direction from LA 34 northeast of Eros to a junction with US 80 and LA 15 west of Monroe, Ouachita Parish.

 The route heads northeast from LA 34 and intersects LA 151 at Cadeville where it passes West Ouachita High School.
 Near the end of its route, LA 546 crosses the Kansas City Southern Railway (KCSRW) tracks via an overpass and travels through an interchange with I-20 in Cheniere.
 It ends a short distance later at an intersection with US 80 and southbound LA 15, connecting to West Monroe.
 Northbound LA 15 continues straight ahead toward Farmerville.
 LA 546 is an undivided two-lane highway for its entire length.

 Louisiana Highway 547

-Louisiana Highway 547 runs 3.06 miles in an East-West direction from a local road to its Western terminus at LA-845 in Clarks.
+Louisiana Highway 547 runs 3.06 miles in an east–west direction from a local road to its Western terminus at LA-845 in Clarks.

 The entire route is in Caldwell Parish.

 As part of Louisiana DOTD's "right-sizing" program, the entire route is set to be deleted and transferred to local control.